michaeluno/amazon-auto-links/readme.txt

 5. **Setting Page** (Selecting Templates)

 == Changelog ==

+= 4.6.18 - 08/11/2021 =
+- Tweaked the UI of the `Get New` screen of the `Templates` page.
+- Fixed unnecessary browser console log items.
+- Fixed raw HTTP request values, which could cause possible security issues.

 = 4.6.17 - 08/09/2021 =
 - Added checkbox items to the `Restore Defaults` option which allows the user to select which options to delete.